Skip to contents

 #> <0 rows> (or 0-length row.names)

-We can see that this is a object containing an empty data frame.
-In order to fill this data frame with information on the island colonisation and diversification events we can run:
+We can see that this is an object containing an empty data frame.
+In order to fill this data frame with information on the island colonisation and diversification events we can run the steps below.

 island_tbl <- extract_island_species(